mehrtash/ProstateSegmenter/README.md

 * right posterior apex sector (label value: 25)

 ## Usage
-It is assumed that the prostate gland label value is 1.
+It is assumed that in input label the prostate gland label value is 1.

 ## Acknowledgments
 This work is supported by the following National Institutes of Health grant: